2 cups (230g) confectioners sugar

 Juice of 1 lemon

-Combine egg whites, vanilla, and sugar on low speed using flat beater (not wire whisk).
-Add lemon juice to thin the icing to a spreadable consistency.
+Combine sugar and meringue powder on low speed using flat beater (not wire whisk).
+Add lemon juice, vanilla, and enough warm water to thin the icing to a spreadable consistency.
+Mix on medium for 5 minutes.
 Stir in food coloring.
-Use immediately or store in an airtight container at room temp.
+Use immediately or store in an airtight container at room temp, or in fridge up to 2 weeks.

 My niece Alissa graduated and turned 18 last week.
 That much accomplishment required a fair amount of celebration.
 Of course I volunteered for a fun thing--a plate of cookies celebrating my girlie.
 Because these cookies were travelling a bit between making and eating, I frosted them with royal icing, which is fairly indestructible.